xigh/rs8086/README.md

 Where `EXPECT` is a macro from [`./expect.inc`](./tests/expect.inc) that adds data to the test file, and the emulator will check that the condition(s) is true at the end of the program.

-Here it only test the CF flag (carry flag), which is set by the [STC](./docs/ISA.md#stc---set-carry-flag) instruction.
+Here it only tests the CF flag (carry flag), which is set by the [STC](./docs/ISA.md#stc---set-carry-flag) instruction.

 ![capture-2024-09-28](./docs/imgs/capture-2024-09-28.png)